 Even though fume hoods provide protection from harmful substances, it’s still important to wear adequate protective equipment while using them.
 Bare hands should never enter a fume hood and skin should never be exposed.

-Fume hoods are effective ways to keep lab personnel safe.
+Fume hoods are effective ways to keep lab personnel safe and preventing contamination.
 They can be found in many different settings and in different fields.
-Food science and research, pharmaceutical sciences, and chemical studies are just a few of the facilities in which fume hoods are essential.
+Food science and research, pharmaceutical sciences, and biosafety labs are just a few of the facilities in which fume hoods are essential.